prplecake/jrgnsn.net/content/post/2019-10-25-Prevent-Access-to-Shut-Down-Commands-Except-on-my-VMs.md

 ---
-layout: post
-title: "Remove and Prevent Access to Shut Down Commands Except on my VMs"
+date: "2019-10-25T00:00:00Z"
 tags:
 - Windows Group Policy
 - WMI Queries
+title: Remove and Prevent Access to Shut Down Commands Except on my VMs
 ---

 I would do anything in my power to prevent the accidental shutdown of a